-Your Registered Retirement Savings Plan (RRSP) isn’t only an important retirement savings vehicle, but a powerful tax-saving tool.
+Your Registered Retirement Savings Plan (RRSP) isn’t only an important retirement savings vehicle, it’s also a powerful tax saving tool.

-Here’s what you need to know about the RRSP deduction limit so you can minimize taxes, maximize retirement savings, and stay in CRA’s good graces.
+Here’s what you need to know about the RRSP deduction limit to minimize taxes, maximize retirement savings, and stay in the Canada Revenue Agency (CRA)’s good graces.

 What is an RRSP deduction limit?